DivyaAmbedkar/M1_Application_Banking_System/1_Requirements/README.md

 This project performs the following options as feature for banking system:

-1. Creating a new account
+1. Create a new account
 2. Check Acccount Info
 3. Check Account Balance
 4. Transfer Funds